 SAMe is also available as a dietary supplement and while it is not a prescription medicine for fibromyalgia, studies believe it may alleviate some fibromyalgia symptoms.
 According to a study published in the journal Rheumatology, SAMe supplements may help relieve pain, morning stiffness, and fatigue.

 As mentioned, living some form of an active lifestyle and staying physically fit may ease any fibromyalgia discomfort.

-Research on fibromyalgia is still in its early stages and living with chronic pain can cause significant emotional distress.
+Research into fibromyalgia is still in its early stages and living with chronic pain can cause significant emotional distress.
 Therefore, it’s understandable why individuals battling the disorder often seek out alternative therapies to help better manage their condition.
 Also, what works for one person may not work for the next.

-If you are leaning towards using supplements, it’s important to also consult with your doctor before you do anything else.
+If you are leaning towards using supplements, it’s important to also consult your doctor before you do anything else.
 This is because some supplements may interfere with your prescription medications.
 Lastly, always talk to your supportive doctor before trying out any new complementary therapies you’re looking to try out.

 Chronic pain can take a toll on your mental health.
 As a result, you may find yourself pulling away from your friends and family members.
 It’s important that you do not find yourself living a lonely life.
-Maintain a healthy relationship, with open communication, with a counselor or loved one who understands your predicament.
+Maintain a healthy relationship with open communication with a counselor or loved one who understands your predicament.